ExMove

 GitHub issues

-Using GitHub is not essential for using this workflow — you can download the repo from > Download Zip
+Using GitHub is not essential for using this workflow — you can download the repo from Code > Download Zip, unzip to your machine, and start by opening the .Rproj file.

 However, if you want to contribute improvements to the repo, or are just interested in getting to grips with GitHub for your own research projects, there are great resources online for getting started (see: setting up GitHub | cloning a repo | using GitHub with RStudio).